Style

 What it is

 Extra Brut is a dosage category for sparkling wine: 0 to 6 grams of residual sugar per litre.
 Sits exactly between Brut Nature (0 to 3 g/l) and Brut (up to 12 g/l).
-EU regulation has only relatively recently formally recognised the category as a separate label term.
+EU regulation only formally recognised the category as a separate label term in 1995; before that, wines with these sugar levels simply fell under Brut.

 Why a separate category